-- RVSM reduces vertical separation between FL290 and FL410 from 2,000 feet to 1,000 feet for those aircraft approved for operation within these altitude strata.
-The six additional altitudes provide the users fuel savings and operational efficiencies while providing ATC flexibility, mitigation of conflict points, enhanced sector throughput and reduced controller workload for air traffic control operations.
+- RVSM airspace is defined as any airspace between FL290 and FL410 inclusive, where eligible aircraft are separated vertically by 1,000 feet.
+Additional altitudes provide users fuel savings and operational efficiencies while providing ATC flexibility, mitigation of conflict points, enhanced sector throughput and reduced controller workload.

-The following non-RVSM aircraft are exceptions to the exclusive RVSM airspace.
-However, access will be on a workload-permitting basis:
+- The following non-RVSM aircraft are exceptions to the exclusive RVSM airspace, however, access may be approved, workload-permitting:

 - MEDEVAC aircraft.

 - Aircraft being flown by manufacturers for development and certification.